Dinwiddie County, Virginia: Geography

 Dinwiddie is located in southern Virginia, southwest of the independent city of Petersburg, which separated from the county (and adjacent Prince George County) in 1871.
 According to the U.S. Census Bureau, the county has a total area of 507 sqmi, of which 504 sqmi is land and 3.5 sqmi (0.7%) is water.
-It is located between two US Army forts, Fort Lee to the east and Fort Pickett to the west.
+It is located between two US Army forts, Fort Gregg-Adams to the east and Fort Barfoot to the west.